philmcminn/com1001-code/README.md

 If you don't like developing with Codio, then sorry!
 Codio makes it really easy for us to provide a standardised environment to students in which we can help with common problems.
-This ideal in the current pandemic climate, where our teaching delivery is pre-dominantly online.
+This ideal in the current pandemic climate, where our teaching is predominantly being delivered online.

 Nevertheless, if you seriously dislike Codio there are a couple of options available to you, depending on your level of technical expertise: